leomccormack/sparta-site/content/docs/plugins/compass-suite.md

 **Input**: Ambisonics | **Output**: Ambisonics | [**Related publication**](../../help/related-publications/mccormack2021parametric.pdf)

-A spatial "focussor" which pulls only the directional components of the sound scene towards user defined markers, with a certain degree of "gravitational-pull".
-The Ambient components of the sound scene remain unaltered.
+A spatial "warping" effect that pulls directional components of the sound scene towards user defined markers, with a certain degree of "gravitational-pull".
+The Ambient components of the sound scene will remain unchanged.

 **Developers**: Leo McCormack and Archontis Politis.

 ## About the developers

-* **Leo McCormack**: a postdoctoral researcher at Aalto University.
+* **Leo McCormack**: former postdoctoral researcher at Aalto University.
-* **Archontis Politis** a professor at Tampere University, specialising in spatial sound recording and reproduction, acoustic scene analysis and microphone array processing.
+* **Archontis Politis** professor at Tampere University.

 ## License